SpaceVim/SpaceVim/docs/layers/tools.md

 - `:Scriptnames`: same as `:scriptnames`, but show results in quickfix list.
 - `:SourceCounter`: source counter for vim
 - `:Calendar`: open vim calendar
+- `:UnstackFromText`: Call unstack with text as input.

 This layer also includes `vim-bookmarks`, the following key binding can be used: